pierreblavy2/esp8266-relay/README.md

    * The load is controlled trough the relay, that switches on/off its phase
    * The load in NOT protected by the fuse
    * Relay must be chosen accordingly to the load.
+   * WARNING : Here we want the load to be ON when something is wrong (ex unsynchronized RTC), if it's not the case you must patch the code.